|Help and Advice|

 |Photographing a partial eclipse|

-A Mira type variable near the 'head' of Serpens, that currently reaches its annual peak in the first half of July.
+A Mira type variable near the 'head' of Serpens, that currently reaches its annual peak around the middle of the year.

 R Serpentis is a red giant star whose brightness variations are primarily related to pulsations in its outer layers.

-As can be seen from the above light curve, the rise to maximum is much steeper than the fade afterwards.
+As can be seen from the above light curve, the rise to maximum is much steeper than the fade afterwards and some maxima are brighter than others.

 |Extreme brightness range||5.7 - 14.4|